 Bachelor of Arts in History

 At Rosemont College, we believe history is much more than a glimpse into the past.
-It’s an active study that instills a deep understanding of the cultural, economic, social, political, and cultural institutions that make up our world.
-It also builds a diverse skill set that leads to success in a variety of career paths.
+It’s an active study that instills a deep understanding of the cultural, economic, social, political, and cultural institutions that make up our world and connects the past to the future.

 Along the way, History majors are trained to assess, analyze, and apply information from various sources and effectively report their findings.
-As a student, you’ll learn best practices for locating accurate and relevant information, evaluating the quality of written and audio/visual resources, and recognizing bias in sources.
-This expertise is crucial for careers in law, government, public history, education, and museums.
+You’ll learn best practices for locating accurate and relevant information, evaluating the quality of written and audio/visual resources, and recognizing bias in sources.
+This expertise is crucial for careers in law, government, public history, education, and historic preservation.

-Want to be a social studies teacher?
-If you are considering a career in social studies education, Rosemont will get you ready for teacher certification for grades 7-12.
-In addition to your required classes for your degree, you will take a specific set of Education courses that are designed to prepare to take the teacher certification exam.
-If you choose this path, advisors from each discipline will work together to support you and ensure you’re meeting all the criteria to become a certified science teacher.
-View course requirements.
+Comprehensive Social Studies Secondary Education Certification (Grades 7-12): Bring history to life in the classroom.
+If you are considering a career in social studies education, Rosemont will prepare you for teacher certification for grades 7-12.
+In addition to your required history classes, you will take a specific set of Education courses designed to provide you with the skills to take the teacher certification exam.
+If you choose this pathway, advisors from each discipline will work together to support you and ensure you are meeting all the criteria to become a certified social studies teacher with the Pennsylvania Department of Education.
+Our inquiry-based approach focuses on primary and secondary source analysis, and future educators develop three primary-source standards-aligned lesson plans as their capstone project.
+This curricular approach prepares students to teach advanced placement courses and enroll in graduate coursework to enhance their earning potential.

 Why Study History at Rosemont?